Zuehlke/software-engineering-corner/drafts/messaging-first-architecture.md

 That said, putting messaging at the center of your system does mean you have to take it seriously.
 Things like Dead Letter Queues, lock timeouts, or message retries can become blind spots if you’re not monitoring them properly.
-Team had to invest in observability early; logs, alerts, correlation IDs to make sure we weren’t flying blind.
+The team had to invest in observability early; logs, alerts, correlation IDs to make sure we weren’t flying blind.

 So yes, Service Bus is central.
 But with the right setup, it’s not fragile.
-In fact, it ended up being reliable parts of the stack.
+In fact, it ended up being the most reliable part of the stack.

 Overview of a simple ordering service with minimal processes